 In this same category are people who stay at the same job for life without improvement, and the musicians who always perform at the local venue but never make a good recording.

 Happy and useful isn’t bad.
 They’re doing good for the world, so it’s hard to find fault.
-But they’ve got great intentions but lame strategies — wasted effort and unused potential.
+They’ve got great intentions but lame strategies — wasted effort and unused potential.

 just happy (not smart or useful)